-2.9 Use of Bupropion Hydrochloride Extended-Release Tablets (XL) with Reversible MAOIs such i Bupropion Hydrochloride EXtended-release tablets (XL) in a patient who is being treated with te MAOI such as linezolid or intravenous methylene blue.
-Drug interactions can increase risk of ive reactions.
-In a patient who requires more urgent treatment of a psychiatric condition, non-ological interventions, including hospitalization, should be considered [see Contraindications] as Linezoli Do not start a reversible macological inte
+2.9 Use of Bupropion Hydrochloride Extended-Release Tablets (XL) in a patient who is being treated with a reversible MAOI such as linezolid or intravenous methylene blue.
+Drug interactions can increase risk of hypertensive reactions.
+In a patient who requires more urgent treatment of a psychiatric condition, non-pharmacological interventions, including hospitalization, should be

-(4).
-In some cases, a patient already receiving therapy with bupropion hydrochloride extended-release tablets (XL) may require urgent treatment with linezolid or intravenous methylene blue.
-If acceptable alternatives to linezolid or intravenous methylene blue treatment are not available and the potential benefits of linezolid or intravenous methylene blue treatment are judged to outweigh the risks of hypertensive reactions in a particular patient, bupropion hydrochloride extended-release tablets (XL) should be stopped promptly, and linezolid or intravenous methylene blue can be administered.
+In some cases, a patient already receiving therapy with bupropion hydrochloride extendedrelease tablets (XL) may require urgent treatment with linezolid or intravenous methylene blue.
+If acceptable alternatives to linezolid or intravenous methylene blue treatment are not available and the potential benefits of linezolid or intravenous methylene blue treatment are updaged to outveigh the risks of hypertensive reactions in a particular patient, bupropion hydrochloride extendedrelease tablets (XL) should be stopped promptly, and linezolid or intravenous methylene blue can be administered.
 The patient should be monitored for 2 weeks or until 24 hours after the last dose of linezolid or intravenous methylene blue, whichever comes first.
 Therapy with bupropion hydrochloride extended-release tablets (XL) may be resumed 24 hours after the last dose of linezolid or intravenous methylene blue.